-The first year and second year of the course each consist of three terms.
 Third year consists of four terms and fourth and fifth years consist of five and four terms respectively.
-The first two terms of first year are a premedical component, in which Physics and Chemistry are taught.
-In first year the student is introduced to the basic medical sciences, including Anatomy, Histology and Embryology, Biochemistry, Physiology and Behavioural Sciences in Medicine.
-These subjects are continued throughout second year, and Pharmacology is introduced.
 At the beginning of third year paraclinical subjects are taught: general and special Pathology, Infectious Diseases and Pharmacology.
 The clinical part of the course is undertaken during the third, fourth and fifth years.
 In the third year, students are taught Clinical Science and History-Taking and Physical Examination.
 In Clinical Science the principles of Medicine and Surgery are taught in a coordinated manner and are closely integrated with Pathology, Physiology, Biochemistry and Pharmacology.
 The aim here is to correlate clinical medicine with basic medical science.
 Most of the clinical work will be in relation to observation of inpatients in the teaching hospitals, but the student will also obtain some outpatient experience, and some experience of medicine in community health and general practice settings.
-At the beginning of the fourth year the course includes components of Preventive and Social Medicine, Tropical Medicine, Rehabilitation Medicine, Community Medicine, and Geriatrics.
+At the beginning of the fourth year the course includes components of Preventive and Social Medicine, Tropical Medicine, Health Services, Occupational Medicine, Epidemiology and Biostatistics, Law, Ethics and Medicine, Clinical Pharmacology, Dermatology and Ophthalmology.

-In the fourth year students also undertake Obstetrics and Gynaecology, Psychiatry, Paediatrics and Community Medicine (which includes Geriatrics and Rehabilitation Medicine).
-These courses, which are THE FACULTY each of one term's duration, are taught in teaching hospitals.
+In the fourth year students also undertake Obstetrics and Gynaecology, Psychiatry, Paediatrics and Community Medicine (which includes Geriatric and Rehabilitation Medicine).
+These courses, which are each of one term's duration, are taught in teaching hospitals.
 (Community Medicine is taught in community health centres and general practices.)

-During this section of the course there is a more direct involvement of the student in patient care in the particular subject.
+During this section of the course there is more direct involvement of the student in patient care in the particular subject.